-We combine developing your skills as an actor with experimentation in European physical theatre, devising, creative writing, composition and cross-media art, allowing you to expand into roles such as actor/musician, actor/writer, and actor/choreographer.
-Our teaching is inspired by Lecoq, Grotowski, Boal and their followers, and incorporates methodologies of leading contemporary international companies such as Complicite, the Schaubühe and the Wooster Group.
+This unique and highly challenging pathway is dedicated to training multi-talented actors.
+We combine developing your skills as a performer with experimentation in European physical theatre, devising, creative writing, composition and cross-media art, allowing you to expand into roles such as actor/musician, actor/writer and actor/choreographer.
+The training is inspired by leading contemporary international companies such as Complicite, the Schaubühe and the Wooster Group.

-Alumni of the BA Acting and Contemporary course are participating in the industry not only as actors in theatre, film and TV, but also by staging their own work on stages worldwide.
-Recent graduates have gone on to work with major companies such as the National Theatre, Complicite and the BBC.
+Alumni of the BA Acting and Contemporary Theatre course are participating in the industry not only as actors in theatre, film and TV, but also by staging their own work to audiences worldwide.
+Recent graduates have gone on to work with major companies such as the National Theatre, Complicite, Cirque Du Soleil, The Globe, Frantic Assembly, BBC and ITV.

 Festivals to which BA Acting and Contemporary Theatre students work has transferred includes;